dennisnyarko/cloud-foundations-notes/module-6-storage.md

   - Streamline virtual desktops and streaming.

 2) Amazon FSx for NetApp ONTAP

+Amazon FSx for NetApp ONTAP provides fully managed shared storage in the AWS Cloud with the popular data access and management capabilities of ONTAP.

 3) Amazon FSx for OpenZFS
 4) Amazon FSx for Lustre